Managing Virtual Teams: A guide to Success

 Trust can only be built by trustworthy behavior – to talk about trust, but not acting by its rules, is wasted time.
 One of the biggest challenges for leaders of virtual teams lies within developing trust by building relationships.
 For virtual team members that don’t see each other in person every day, this process can take longer.

 ✅ Tip: To trust figuratively means ‘to be vulnerable’.
 Invite your team to an event, at which each of them holds a presentation about themselves.
 By doing so, funny stories and personal details are being shared.
 Seize this option to show your vulnerable side.
 This strengthens each other’s trust and allows the team to have fun together.

 Being fully transparent, is most likely the best way to gain your team’s trust.
 “A lack of transparency leads to mistrust and a deep feeling of insecurity”, Dalai Lama

-“Radical Candor” means to be emphatic and relentlessly direct at the same time.
+“Radical Candor” in terms of leading virtual teams means to be emphatic and relentlessly direct at the same time.
 Let’s be honest: To live radically open is incredibly hard.
 To only be one thing and ignore the other one is easy.
 Others stay completely out of it and decide to not do either.

 Use Delegation to Pave the Way for a good virtual Leadership

 To delegate means to pass on responsibility.
 When responsibility is shared between several parties, there is room for more.
 Before anything else, it is to be determined whether employees even have the desire to take over more responsibility.
 In the next step, it is important to make clear to everyone, to which extent responsibility will be delegated.
 A total transfer is called “Stewardship-delegation”.
 A clear distribution and communication of responsibilities is more important in a virtual setting because natural contact points like the “office grapevine” don’t exist.

 “Stewardship delegation focuses on results rather than methods.
 It gives free choice of which method to use and only makes the executor responsible for the result.”, Stephen R. Covey.